EpistasisLab/regens/regens_tests_info.md

 3. It checks that every SNP being used as a breakpoint boundary matches back to the genomic interval in which it resides.
 4. It checks that every filled segment of a simulated genome matches back to the correct genomic segment of the correct individual.

 Steps 1 and 2 show that breakpoints are drawn from the correct distribution, step 3 shows that drawn breakpoints are mapped to the correct input dataset SNPs to use as boundaries, and step 4 shows that the genotypes inserted into the resulting empty segments are the correct genotypes.
 If all of these things are true, then the regens algorithm works correctly.
 PySnpTools may contain errors, but this is unlikely.
+The output of part one is shown in one png file per chromosome.
+The output of parts 2, 3, and 4 are print statements that get written into the .out file from running `unit_tests.sh`

+## Unit tests for REGENS

 The tests in `unit_testing_files` confirm, for the first chromosome in the 1000 genomes ACB population only, that actual output is exactly equal to the expected output at a specific random seed.
 As such, testing regens with the unit tests is much faster than using the correctness tests, and regens' functionality really doesn't change across populations or chromosomes.
 These unit tests confirm that the following intermediate output objects equal what they should: